[updated April 5, 2016]

 - Vice President will preside in absence of the president.
 May perform other duties as assigned by the president or Board.

 - The Treasurer will be the custodian of club funds.
 The treasurer will write a budget for each year; will provide a financial report for each meeting; and, write an annual report.
-The Treasurer will provide an accountant with all financial records necessary to file tax returns.
+The Treasurer will file tax returns in a timely manner.
 The treasurer may make expenditures of club funds for regular and budgeted expenses within the expense approval guidelines.
 The treasurer must approve any club expenditure less than $100.
-The board must approve any expenditure greater between $100 and $300.
-The membership will approve any expenditure greater than $300.
+The board must approve any expenditure greater than $100.
 Paid receipts, invoice or other written evidence of the expenditure, shall support all expenditures.
 The board will approve the annual budget.
 All checks require two (2) signatures.
-The signatories shall be appointed by the Board, but do not have to be members of the Board.
+The signatories will be members of the Board.